Tennessee races to repair broken water mains in storm’s wake

 Due to the wintry mess, local health officials last week vaccinated more than 500 people with doses that otherwise would have expired, including hundreds at homeless shelters and residents of a historically Black neighborhood who were mostly seniors with underlying health conditions.

+About 37,000 customers in West Virginia were still without electricity Sunday, down from a peak of 97,000, according to Appalachian Power.
+The utility planned to use helicopters and drones Sunday to identify problems in remote areas.
+Some homes have been without power since back-to-back ice storms on Feb.
+11 and Feb.
+15.

+About 30,000 customers remained without power Sunday in Kentucky, including more than 14,000 Kentucky Power customers in the state’s eastern reaches, according to poweroutage.us, a website that tracks outages.

-President Joe Biden is eager to visit Texas, which was especially hard hit by the weather, Psaki said.
+President Joe Biden is eager to visit Texas, which was hit especially hard by the weather, Psaki said.
 Biden hopes to travel to the state this week but “doesn’t want to take away resources” from the response, she said.

 “He is eager to go down to Texas and show his support,” she said.
 “But he is also very mindful of the fact that it’s not a light footprint for a president to travel to a disaster area.”